 We’ve made every effort to confirm this information, but always double check with the organization before heading out!

-Hear a Symphony Storytime.
-This series of storytimes features a reader from the library who will tell stories while an Oregon Symphony musician brings them to life with live music.
-At the end, the kids get to try the instruments for themselves!
-On Tuesdays (February 4, 11, 18 & 25) at 2 pm at the Belmont Library.
+Hear a symphony storytime.
+This series of virtual storytimes features a reader from the library who will tell stories while an Oregon Symphony musician brings them to life with live music.

 Learn about local birds at the Audubon Society Nature Sanctuary.
 Meet the nonprofit’s famed educational birds, check out the Wildlife Care Center, and see the interpretive displays.
 If the weather cooperates, walk along nearby trails to explore Forest Park and Balch Creek.

 Skip the parking fee.
-February 17 and February 20 are Metro’s Free Parking Days.
-Enjoy free parking at Oxbow (pictured above) and Blue Lake regional parks, Broughton Beach, M. James Gleason Memorial Boat Ramp, and Chinook Landing Marine Park.
-Those days don’t work for you?
-You can always find your perfect park with Metro’s online park finder tool.
+February 16 and February 20 are Metro’s Free Parking Days.
+Enjoy free parking at Oxbow and Blue Lake regional parks, Broughton Beach, M. James Gleason Memorial Boat Ramp, and Chinook Landing Marine Park.
+Looking for more winter hike locales?
+Here’s five!

-Plan a fun outing with your library’s cultural passes.
+Plan a fun outing.
 Local library systems offer free and discounted passes to popular museums and attractions.
 Find your library system here to see where you can go.